 Before being dispensed to an eligible individual, the legend drugs, devices, and supplies donated under the program must be inspected by a pharmacist to determine that they are not adulterated or misbranded.
 The participating pharmacist or practitioner must keep a record of the source of the donation for 2 years.

 Because this is a volunteer program, the dispenser of donated legend drugs, devices, or supplies may not submit a claim or otherwise seek reimbursement from any public or private third-party payer for the cost of donated legend drugs, devices, or supplies dispensed to any eligible individual under the program.
-You may charge a small fee of up to 2.5 times the Medicaid fee of $4.60 to cover your costs.
+You may charge a fee up to $11.50 to cover your costs.